Estimated reading time: 15 minutes

 Money-Saving Tip: Hook up with a Student Price Card (SPC) for optimal savings at many shops in the mall and restaurants.

-It’s worth the money if you know you will be spending at these shops and you have the SPC app for discounts.
+It’s worth the money if you know you will spend at these shops and have the SPC app for discounts.

 You can then use your rewards points towards free movies, snacks, and discounts on Tuesday Tickets.

-Money-Saving Tip: Shoppers Optimum Card allows you to save up points each time you shop.
+Money-Saving Tip: Shoppers Optimum Card allows you to save points each time you shop.

-These points can add up significantly with redemption periods all year-long.
+These points can add significantly to redemption periods all year long.

 You can’t earn cash any easier and it will help add money to your savings so you can free up the debt you’re working to get rid of or help increase your money power.

 Money-Saving Tip: Use Coupons!
-Don’t miss the savings by signing up for Checkout51 and other Coupon Apps.
+Don’t miss the grocery savings by signing up for Checkout51, FlashFood, Too Good To Go, and other Coupon Apps.

-Money-Saving Tip: If you grocery shop sign-up for Nielsen Homescan Canada where you earn points for grocery shopping and redeem for prizes such as gift cards.
+Money-Saving Tip: If you grocery shop, sign up for Neilsen Homescan Canada, where you earn points for grocery shopping and redeem prizes such as gift cards.

 Fixed Expenses